allaboutevemirolive/lessy/output.md

+Precursors

-The Unix operating system was conceived and implemented in 1969, at AT&T's Bell Labs, in the United States by Ken Thompson, Dennis Ritchie, Douglas McIlroy, and Joe Ossanna.
+Linus Torvalds, principal author of the Linux kernel The Unix operating system was conceived and implemented in 1969, at AT&T's Bell Labs, in the United States by Ken Thompson, Dennis Ritchie, Douglas McIlroy, and Joe Ossanna.

 First released in 1971, Unix was written entirely in assembly language, as was common practice at the time.